 Women in Music: 9 Female Producers on the Challenges They Face and How We Can All Support Women Beatmakers in Today’s Industry

-* disclaimer - this research is focused on Women in the Music Industry (often abbreviated as WIM in this article) and focuses on producers, beatmakers, sound engineers, and sound designers
+* Disclaimer - this research is about women in the music industry (often abbreviated as WIM in this article) and focuses on producers, beatmakers, sound engineers, and sound designers.

 Between 2 and 5%.
 That’s how much, or rather how little women are represented in music production according to a study by USC Annenberg School for Communication and Journalism.
 But how to actually read these numbers?
 Not many women are passionate about this aspect of the music industry?
 Not many women are given the chance to take up projects related to producing and sound engineering?
 Or simply not enough visibility on those who do?
 This article is not going to offer the exact answer to these questions, but will surely give you some more insights on the topic.

 The lack of representation of women in music tech fields is part of the bigger issue, regarding the lack of representation of women in the music industry as a whole.

 There are certain stereotypes, related to activities and occupations which are considered to be appropriate or rather inappropriate for women, in terms of abilities, skills, and even the actual desire to get into something.

 These stereotypes not only make it harder for women in tech fields to be taken seriously but also might be the reason why a woman wouldn’t even consider the opportunity of taking up a technical activity in the first place.
 And this is exactly due to the lack of more representation and visibility for women in tech fields, including producing, beat making, and sound engineering.

 Fortunately, nowadays not only are there more and more amazing female producers and sound engineers, but also more organizations and initiatives, which offer support, training, and opportunities to women who would like to get involved in those aspects of music.